Ricardo272727/hp-test-app/README.md

 - After setup and check enviroment variables simply run `yarn start:dev` for compile and open a new tab with the project (for development) or `yarn build` to compile project and deploy

+# Run tests

+- Run `yarn test:run` to run tests or `yarn test:watch` to run in watch mode

+# What was my favorite part of this project?

+- my favorite part was the redux implementation and the test cases

+# Improves

+- write test for all components
+- split code into smaller files

+# Pain points

+- a pain point was the new redux toolkit version, it changes to slice concept and I resolve this with a short lecture on react-redux documentation

+• Descríbenos un pain point o bug con el que te hayas encontrado y como lo solucionaste

 # For curious developers:

 ## Compile tools

 - Check webpack.config.js file, this file setup the webpack tool for development and production enviroments

 ## Folder structure

 - components: for each component there is a folder with a index.js (you need this to code autocomplete and other extentions)
 - assets: folder of images, sounds and icons
 - data: folder to save raw data